michalc/python-http-signature-client/README.md

 ### Returns

-The `headers_to_sign` argument concatanated with an `authorization` header containing the HTTP signature.
+The `headers_to_sign` argument concatanated with an `signature` header containing the HTTP signature.

 ## What's implemented